Honduran Americans: Present-day

 Hondurans are one of the biggest Latino communities among Mexicans, Puerto Ricans, Dominicans, and Cubans.
-The metropolitan areas with most Honduran-Americans are Houston, New York City, Miami, Indiana, and Washington, D.C.
-Most of them had undertaken in business, such as the opening of coffee shops, others take advantage of their university studies to provide services to the American society.
-Many Hondurans migrated legally, many have joined undocumented Mexican migrants among other Central American people that cross Mexico, in 2018 came the migrant caravan.
-The caravan started due the Honduran political crisis and the electoral fraud of Juan Orlando Hernández, who was accused of corruption and political repression and the rise of drug cartels.
+The metropolitan areas with the most Honduran-Americans are Houston, New York City, Miami, Indiana, and Washington, D.C.
+Some Hondurans have undertaken business ventures such as the opening coffee shops, while others take advantage of their university studies to provide services to the American society.
+Many Hondurans migrated legally, and many joined other Central American migrants in 2018 in the migrant caravan.
+The caravan followed the Honduran political crisis and the electoral fraud of Juan Orlando Hernández, who was accused of corruption, political repression and the rise of drug cartels.

 Causes

 Different historians, sociologists, and politologists have made different hypotheses for the cause of the Honduran migrations, some point to the institutional corruption, others point to the fact that Honduras is still controlled by a tiny oligarchy that has a monopoly on the country, others expressed that Honduras is the example of the failure of the neo-liberal model and the privatization of state owned industries.
 However, the most popular hypothesis involves the Honduran economic system and U.S. military interventions during the past decades.